exonum/exonum/services/time/TUTORIAL.md

 #### Disadvantages of the Time Oracle Service

-* The time value is indicated as an index in the Exorum storage, hence, receipt thereof by the client requires additional cryptographic checks.
+* The time value is indicated as an index in the Exonum storage, hence, receipt thereof by the client requires additional cryptographic checks.

 * Each Exonum block will contain time oracle transactions